IliyaBrook/AI-Resumes-Builder/.junie/guidelines.md

     - Audit: yarn check:unused
     - Autofix: yarn fix:unused (review changes before committing)
 - Comment cleanup: yarn remove-comments then yarn format
+- Don't change the *.css?inline files and ignore errors in the linter, if existed, this logic works correctly

 Database and schema